Sodaware/blam/README.md

 The configuration path can also be set via the `--config` command line option.

+If no configuration file is present, you will be prompted to use the set wizard which will prompt for a `bmk` path.

+To manually configure `blam`, create an ini file at any of the locations above.
 The ini should contain the following information:

 ```ini
 # Configuration file for blam